Distracted-E421/nixos-cursor/SECURITY.md

    - Generate new token, update sops file, deploy
    - Review git history if token was ever in plaintext

+The goal to to make secret management as easy as possible to users default to that rather than save it in plaintext.
+It is also to make setting up new machines secure, simple, and decalrative.

 ## Reporting Security Issues

-If you discover a security vulnerability:
+If you discover a **security** vulnerability:
 1. **DO NOT** open a public GitHub issue
 2. Email: distracted.e421@gmail.com
 3. Include: description, reproduction steps, potential impact

-We aim to respond within 48 hours and fix critical issues within 7 days.
+I aim to respond within 48 hours and fix critical issues within 7 days.

 ---